 Compare MemSQL to

-Built for maximum ingest, fast query, and high concurrency to help you process, analyze, and act on data instantly.
+Built for maximum ingest, fast query, and high concurrency on a spectrum of workloads and natively supports multi-model to help you process, analyze, and act on data instantly.
 Available in the cloud, on Kubernetes, or on-premises.

-Scale-out architecture efficiently and quickly responds to growing workloads leveraging commodity hardware without add-ons or specialized tuning expertise
+Scale-out, shared nothing distributed architecture with memory-first tiered storage design.
+Responds efficiently and quickly to growing workloads leveraging commodity hardware without add-ons or specialized tuning expertise.
+Proven with industry standard benchmarks: TPC-C, TPC-H, & TPC-DS.

 Make the Switch Today